Published:

 “It’s truly an honor to be able to serve every student in need,” Dr. Danielle LaSure-Bryant, program director of the Wellness and Mental Health Center at PGCC, said.

-Offering More Food Options
+Introducing More Food Options

 In September, the Wellness and Mental Health Center received a $50,000 grant that will be used to purchase new coolers and other supplies for the Owl Market.
 The new coolers will allow the Owl Market to provide refrigerated items, including produce, meat, and dairy products.
 Both PGCC students and staff can access the market’s free goods.
 This initiative began in August 2022 to address food insecurity.
 In 2024, the Owl Market began receiving donations from various sources, including the Ujamaa Cooperative Farming Alliance, a group of Black farmers in Upper Marlboro, in addition to the PGCC Community Garden.